cursion-dev/server/README.md

-# Scanerr API (test-repo)
+# Scanerr Server (API repo)

 [![Build Status](http://img.shields.io/travis/badges/badgerbadgerbadger.svg?style=flat-square)](https://api.scanerr.io)

-This is the test repo for the Scanerr API, an error detection service designed to run front-end tests on web-apps and sites.
+This is the server repo for the Scanerr API, an error detection service designed to run front-end tests on web-apps and sites.
 This service is fully dockertized for local dev/testing as well as deployed environments.

-> This software is only intended for internal white-label use and is not licensed for redristibution or modification.
+> This software is only intended for internal white-label use and is not licensed for redristibution.
+See LICENSE for more information.

 Copyright © Scanerr 2021